heabijay/crtcli/README.md

   By default, crtcli primary uses .NET Core / .NET (Kestrel) API routes to operate with remote.
 However, some features like "app restart" works by different API routes in both platforms.

-- `--force-new-session` — Forcefully revoke the cached session and use a new one.
-Use if you need to log out and log in.

 For OAuth 2.0 authentication (instead of username and password):

 - `--oauth-url` (env: `CRTCLI_APP_OAUTH_URL`) — (OAuth 2.0) Creatio OAuth URL (Identity Server).